oleeveeuh/MoE-for-Multimodal-Parkinsons-Disease-Classification-Using-Spiral-Drawings-and-Audio-Recordings/README.md

 For each recording in the training set, I randomly selected 3 of 4 augmentations (Add Gaussian Noise, Pitch Shift, Time Stretch, Gain) and applied each separately, saving the 3 augmented versions.
 I do not apply multiple augmentations due to the nature of the recordings, hoping to preserve any subtle tremors captured.
 After augmentation, our training dataset is 4x its original size, with 256 samples in total.

 ## Feature Extraction
 This step describes the process during which the original data is compressed into a smaller dimensionality by an encoder, representing its most meaningful 'features' so that our final classification model can learn more effectively.
 I use a combination of pre- and post-trained models depending on the modality, but all data is encoded to 192 latent (extracted) features.
+Other works have found success with manually deriving features, such as calculating the radial velocity of a spiral drawing, but I place emphasis on automated feature extraction via deep neural networks.

 ### Tabular
 Due to the sequential nature of the timestamped data points, a positionally-encoded Transformer was deployed.
 During training, I found that loss stopped decreasing after around 14 epochs at around 0.16, so the Transformer's weights at that point were saved.
 This loss value is highly sub-optimal.
 I believe that this method would have done substantially better had it been trained for many more epochs, but computation expenses and time must be considered as constraints.